Johnny Cypher in Dimension Zero

-Johnny Cypher in Dimension Zero is an American animated television series originally airing from 1967 to 1968.
+Johnny Cypher in Dimension Zero is an American animated series originally airing from 1967 to 1968.
 It told the story of Johnny Cypher, a scientist who had the power to travel through space and time into different dimensions, with his companions Zena and Rhom.
-The series was produced by Oriolo Film Studios, Inc. and released by Seven Arts.
+The series was produced by Oriolo Film Studios. and released by Warner Bros.-Seven Arts.
 The animation for the episodes was provided by Japanese studios.